Picovoice/rhino/README.md

 ### C

-Rhino is implemented in ANSI C and therefore can be directly linked to C applications. [pv_rhino.h](/include/pv_rhino.h) header file contains relevant information.
-An instance of Rhino object can be constructed as follows.
+Rhino is implemented in ANSI C and therefore can be directly linked to C applications.
+The [pv_rhino.h](/include/pv_rhino.h) header file contains relevant information.
+An instance of the Rhino object can be constructed as follows.

 ```c
 const char *model_file_path = ... // available at lib/common/rhino_params.pv